Real Estate Referral Fees & How They Work (+ Free Template & Calculator)

 ---|---|

-Referrals leads are usually highly motivated | Referring leads to another agent doesn’t guarantee a successful transaction |
+Receive referrals back from the agent you refer to | Referring leads to another agent doesn’t guarantee a successful transaction |

-Easier to build trust with clients | Process can be time-consuming |
+Builds a deeper level of trust with clients | Process can be time-consuming |

-In general, agents who are successful with real estate referrals develop a tried-and-true system with the steps listed here to maximize their own and their client’s chances of success.
+In general, agents who are successful with real estate referrals develop a tried-and-true system with the steps listed here to maximize their and their client’s chances of success.

 Real Estate Referral Fee Statistics